scimma/hop-client/doc/user/commands.rst

 * `RFC 822 formatted GCN circular <https://gcn.gsfc.nasa.gov/gcn3_circulars.html>`_
 * An XML formatted `GCN/VOEvent notice <https://gcn.gsfc.nasa.gov/tech_describe.html>`_
-* Unstructured messages such as byte-encoded or JSON-serializable data.
+* Unstructured messages such as JSON-serializable data.

 Structured messages such as GCN circulars and VOEvents are published as JSON-formatted text.

+Unstructured messages may be piped to this command to be published.
+This mode of operation requires JSON input with individual messages separated by newlines, and the Blob format (`-f BLOB`) to be selected.

 .. program-output:: hop publish --help
    :nostderr: